-This Seedy Bread is filled with the healthiest of ingredients to help with digestion and benefitting your overall health!
-It is gluten-free, flour-free, preservative-free, and incredibly delicious and filling.
-This bread is perfect for your morning avocado toast, to use with a sandwich, or even to eat plain!
-If you have leftover seeds from this recipe, make my no-bake Vegan Protein Bars, Creamy Raspberry Chia Seed Pudding, or Vegan Overnight Chia Oats next!
+This Seedy Bread is filled with the healthiest of ingredients to benefit your overall health!
+It is gluten-free and incredibly delicious and filling.
+This bread is perfect for morning avocado toast, with a sandwich, or even plain!
+I like to top it with Homemade Raspberry Chia Jam.
+Use leftover seeds from this recipe to make no-bake Vegan Protein Bars, Creamy Raspberry Chia Seed Pudding, or Vegan Overnight Chia Oats next!
+This loaf also pairs well with Vegan Egg Frittata Muffins!

 Jump to: